Netherland Line: Second World War

-SMN's first war-related loss was on 7 December 1939, when the Netherlands were still neutral. torpedoed Tajandoen in the English Channel, sinking her and killing six of her crew.
+SMN's first war-related loss was on 7 December 1939, when the Netherlands were still neutral. torpedoed in the English Channel, sinking her and killing six of her crew.
 The next loss was on 14 May 1940, during the German invasion of the Netherlands, when the British Royal Navy scuttled the liner in the harbour mouth at IJmuiden as a blockship.

 The greatest loss of life from an SMN ship was on 7 March 1942, when aircraft from the sank Poelau Bras in the Indian Ocean.
 She was carrying 100 passengers from the Bataafse Petroleum Maatschappij, Royal Dutch Shell, and the British Royal Navy, as well as her own crew.
 144 people were killed.